Bioactive glass: Bioglass 45S5

 The composition was originally selected because of being roughly eutectic.

-The 45S5 name signifies glass with 45 wt.% of SiO2 and 5:1 molar ratio of Calcium to Phosphorus.
+The 45S5 name signifies glass with 45 wt.% of SiO2 and 5:1 molar ratio of calcium to phosphorus.
 Lower Ca/P ratios do not bond to bone.

 The key composition features of Bioglass is that it contains less than 60 mol% SiO2, high Na2O and CaO contents, high CaO/P2O5 ratio, which makes Bioglass highly reactive to aqueous medium and bioactive.

 High bioactivity is the main advantage of Bioglass, while its disadvantages includes mechanical weakness, low fracture resistance due to amorphous 2-dimensional glass network.
 The bending strength of most Bioglass is in the range of 40–60 MPa, which is not enough for load-bearing application.
 Its Young's modulus is 30–35 GPa, very close to that of cortical bone, which can be an advantage.
 Bioglass implants can be used in non-load-bearing applications, for buried implants loaded slightly or compressively.
 Bioglass can be also used as a bioactive component in composite materials or as powder and can be used to create an artificial septum to treat perforations caused by cocaine abuse.
 It has no known side-effects.

 The first successful surgical use of Bioglass 45S5 was in replacement of ossicles in middle ear, as a treatment of conductive hearing loss.
 The advantage of 45S5 is in no tendency to form fibrous tissue.
 Other uses are in cones for implantation into the jaw following a tooth extraction.
 Composite materials made of Bioglass 45S5 and patient's own bone can be used for bone reconstruction.

 Bioglass is comparatively soft in comparison to other glasses.
 It can be machined, preferably with diamond tools, or ground to powder.
 Bioglass has to be stored in a dry environment, as it readily absorbs moisture and reacts with it.

 Bioglass 45S5 is manufactured by conventional glass-making technology, using platinum or platinum alloy crucibles to avoid contamination.
 Contaminants would interfere with the chemical reactivity in organism.
 Annealing is a crucial step in forming bulk parts, due to high thermal expansion of the material.

 Heat treatment of Bioglass reduces the volatile alkali metal oxide content and precipitates apatite crystals in the glass matrix.
 The resulting glass–ceramic material, named Ceravital, has higher mechanical strength and lower bioactivity.

 Bioglass S53P4

-The formula of S53P4 was first developed in the early 1990s in Turku, Finland at Åbo Akademi University and University of Turku.
+The formula of S53P4 was first developed in the early 1990s in Turku, Finland, at Åbo Akademi University and University of Turku.
 It has received the product claim for use in bone cavity filling in the treatment of chronic osteomyelitis in 2011.
 S53P4 is among the most studied bioactive glasses on the market with over 150 publications.

 When S53P4 bioactive glass is placed into the bone cavity, it reacts with body fluids to activate the glass.
-During this activation period, the bioactive glass goes through a series of chemical reactions, creating the ideal conditions for bone to rebuild through osteoconduction.
+During this activation period, the bioactive glass goes through a series of chemical reactions, creating the ideal conditions for the bone to rebuild through osteoconduction.